 Flip the slices once every 15 minutes in the air fryer to cook evenly.
 This way, these parmesan zucchini fries have a delicious golden brown color.

 Give these zucchini fries a try if you’re fed up with conventional fried potatoes.

 Total time: 10 minutes.

-Watermelon sounds more like a dessert than an appetizer.
+A starter watermelon delight sounds improbable.
 However, I want you to surprise everyone with these straightforward watermelon skewers.
 Plus, the interchange color of red, white, and green creates an appealing look for the skewers.

 Simply cut the watermelon into cubes and skewer the fruit with feta cheese.
 The sweet and juicy watermelon is perfect to pair with tangy, rich feta cheese.
 In addition, the inclusion of mint leaves helps the taste become light and refreshing simultaneously.

 A quality shrimp cocktail is a show-stopper to start whatever meal you have in store.
 Instead of using the store-bought version, I suggest making your shrimp cocktail to enjoy the freshness of the seafood.
 Furthermore, people also make a savory sauce to elevate the experience.

 After rubbing the shrimp with your choice of spice mix, skewer them onto bamboo sticks and grill for approximately 4 minutes on each side.
 While at it, throw in some lime halves until they get char marks.
 It helps infuse the lime juice with a nice smoky aroma afterward.